taoky/gadgets/myBank/README.md

-This is the final assignment of my Program Designning class.
+This is the final assignment of my Program Designing I course.
 It is a personal "bank" or "vault" to store your bill.

 ## Features